hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

 insert into employee (id, name) values (6097, 'Steve');
 ```

 Great.
 We now have a table in the database with three rows of data in it.
+You can run: `select * from employee;` to see all three of them.

 ### Generate the Persistence Code